 For those traveling in Japan, in addition to food and presents, special winter events, like light-up displays and ice skating, are another part of the fun.
 This article introduces suggested ways to take in the season.

-In the winter, many places in Japan are lit up brilliantly with illuminations.
-Below are popular spots with colorful and whimsical scenery where you can enjoy being transported to a magical, wintery dimension.
+In the winter, many places in Japan are lit up with special illuminations.
+Below are three popular spots with colorful and whimsical scenery where you can enjoy being transported to a magical, wintery dimension.

 At the popular Tokyo German Village, you can enjoy the scenery of a German country town along with delicious food; it is also well-known for its two million glimmering LED lights.
 Every year the illumination undergoes drastic changes, and you can even enjoy fireworks at the same time, depending on the season.
 We recommend the view from the Ferris Wheel.